EKE‑Electronics Celebrates 40 Years in Rail

 Going Global: From London to Australia

-EKE‑Electronics entered the global stage in 1990 by supplying train management systems for London Underground’s Central Line and for Eurotunnel car shuttle trains.
+EKE‑Electronics entered the global stage in 1990.
+Train management systems were delivered to London Underground’s Central Line and Eurotunnel car shuttle trains.
 Soon after, an unexpected twist helped open doors on the other side of the world.

 A Finnish-born engineer working for an Australian train manufacturer spotted an EKE-Electronics advertisement in a railway magazine.
 The ad featured Finland’s iconic rock band, the Leningrad Cowboys, and its bold, humorous style stood out.
-Impressed by the creativity and convinced of EKE-Electronics’ capabilities, he reached out, sparking a partnership that led to projects in Queensland, and later in Newcastle, Melbourne, and Sydney.
+Impressed by the creativity and convinced of EKE-Electronics’ capabilities, he reached out.
+This sparked a partnership that led to projects in Queensland, and later in Newcastle, Melbourne, and Sydney.

 This moment shows how thinking differently and adding a touch of Finnish culture helped EKE‑Electronics grow into a truly global player.